omnissa-archive/smb-connector/CONTRIBUTING.md

 # Contributing to smb-connector

 The smb-connector project team welcomes contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## Getting Started
 Follow instructions in README.md to build this project and Samba.